buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 The hound sees invisible creatures and can see into the Ethereal Plane.
 It ignores illusions.
 At the start of each of your turns, the hound attempts to bite one creature within 1 meter of it that is hostile to you.

-The hound's attack bonus equals your spellcasting ability modifier + PM.
+The hound' \*\*s attack bonus equals your spellcasting ability modifier + PM.
 If it hits, it deals 2d8 piercing damage, has PM*2 Hit Points, Defense 10+spellcasting modifier, Saving Throws equal to your spellcasting modifier.

 ### False Life